generic-github-user/main/ap/README.md

 At this point, the Python branch is my preferred tool and I'm unsure to what extent (if any) I will continue developing and/or maintaining the shell version.

+## Features

+Essentially the same as ao/master; they generally fall into one of these
+categories:

+- File tracking and automated backups (and searching, archiving, alerts, etc.)
+- Ergonomic text-based todo lists
+- Bookmark and history management, web crawling/archival, information management, etc.

+One key difference is that this version is designed to allow productive interaction with the internal data via a REPL loop, a feature which is unwieldy in most other languages (or even in Python with more rigid data structures;
+graphs are great for generality and symbolic inference, but often very irksome to access by hand).

+## Usage

+TODO